Logersnamed/Moneytype/README.md

 ## Instalation

-Get latest release in Releases section.
+1. Get latest release in Releases section.
+2. Run installer.
+2. Wait till this ugly green pop-up disappears.
+3. Type.

 ## Contribution
 To use [Electron](https://www.electronjs.org/), you need to install [Node.js](https://nodejs.org/en/download/).
 We recommend that you use the latest LTS version available.